 Two clinical trials at a leading university (Brunel University, London) demonstrated exceptional ease of use, high patient engagement, reduction in arm pain and improvements in movement quality and patients’ ability to perform activities of daily living.

-The 2nd clinical trial also demonstrated patients were able to do more frequent and more intense upper limb activities, but without an increase in fatigue, spasticity or pain.
+The 2nd clinical trial also demonstrated patients were able to do more frequent and more intense upper limb activities without an increase in fatigue, spasticity or pain.

-The average number of daily repetitions during one 7 week at-home study was over 20 times that seen in a typical upper extremity session.1
+The average number of daily repetitions during one seven-week at-home study was more than 20 times that seen in a typical upper extremity session.

 In-Clinic Usability Study

-Feedback from an in-clinic feasibility study demonstrated that patients were easily able to use NeuroBall independently and found it helpful to their rehab.2
+Feedback from an in-clinic feasibility study demonstrated that patients were easily able to use NeuroBall independently and found it helpful to their rehab.

 Average Number of Repetitions per DayOver 20x more than a typical rehab session

-That the quality and amount of movement improved and they were using their affected arm and hand more in a wide range of Activities of Daily Living (ADLs), including:
+Patients reported that the quality and amount of movement improved and they were able to use their affected arm and hand more in a wide range of ADLs, including: